thecreativeone91/DVDFabAutoRip/README.md

 # Disclaimer
 Note: I do not condone piracy, please use this only for backing up your own physical media you have bought.
 A lot of work goes into making a movie, make sure they get the support they need by buying your movies legally.

-# Versions
+# Versions Changelog
+- 2.3 is the current Stable release that includes a fix for script/service hang after first rip due to optical drive eject hanging.

-- 2.2 is the Stable release that includes a fix for the liveupdate issue and has been tested
+- 2.2 is the an old Stable release that includes a fix for the liveupdate issue and has been tested
 - 2.1.1 is the Old Stable release

 # Why Use DVDFabAutoRip?